 Participants should have a basic knowledge of electrical circuits and fundamental principles such as Ohm's Law.
 While knowledge of electronics and digital systems design may be useful when applying the knowledge gained from the workshop, neither topic is critical for understanding the workshop material itself.

 Any participants wishing to assemble their own boards following the tutorial should generally have a basic knowledge of soldering techniques; this knowledge is not needed for the tutorial itself.
 IEEE Concordia offers a separate tutorial on soldering for those interested.

-The presentation slides have been made available for download.
+The presentation slides from the Fall tutorial have been made available for download.